Left Continue shopping

 For home use, larger bottles are fine, while compact, leak-proof packaging is better for travel.

-One of the most universal and gentle antiseptics is Miramistin.
+One of the most universal and gentle cleansers is Miramistin.
 It works against bacteria, viruses, and fungi, and can be used on both skin and mucous membranes.

 Common uses include: